Quicr/quicr-protocol-spec/moq-arch.md

 application.

-* Typically a manifest identifies the domain and application aspects for set of names that can be published.
+* Typically a manifest identifies the domain and application aspects for the set of names that can be published.

 * The content of Manifest is application defined and end to end encrypted.